-In Latin America, the material poverty is traumatic but generally, the people who are poor have a supporting matrix of family, extended family, and neighbors who support them.
+In Latin America, the material poverty is traumatic but generally the people who are poor have a supporting matrix of family, extended family and neighbors who support them.
 So digging a well or building a school can positively affect a whole village.
-In the US though, poverty is one of the mind and heart that no amount of mere physical, wealth transfers can adequately address.
+In the US though, the poverty is one of the mind and heart that no amount of mere physical, wealth transfers can adequately address.

 Gordon: Based on your experience, what are some of the factors that drive poverty?

 Joseph: The sexual and secular revolutions broke the bonds of marriage for life, shattered the idea of extended family looking out for one another, and reduced people to passions and pleasure – citizens become ‘consumers’ if they have money and ‘useless mouths to feed’ if they have no money.
 It’s a crass de-humanized culture that has resulted from the displacement of Christ as the center of our culture and the substitution of the idol of sex, drugs, and individualist secular hedonism erected in His place.
 We’re now 2 generations into the experiment of “post-Christianity” and the result is an increasing number of people who have no parents or no parents willing to take them in….and who have no siblings, cousins, or other relatives who either know or care about their fate.